freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

     <input type='text' id='username'>

 This will make for example a screen-reader say "username, text edit field", instead of just reporting' text edit field' and requiring the user to go look for a label.
-This also really helps people who use speech recognition.
+This also really helps people who use speech recognition software.

 ### That's a tall order

 Let's take a small break.
 I want you to go look at a really well-designed web page.
 It can be any page.
 Go on, I'll wait.

 Back?
 Ok, great.
 Now, look at the page again but disable all CSS.
 Does it still look good?
-Is the content on the page still in a logical order?If so, great.
+Is the content on the page still in a logical order?
+If so, great.
 You found a page with decent HTML structure.

 If not, great.
-Now you get an impression on what I have to deal with on a daily basis when I come across a badly structured website.
+Now you get an impression of what I have to deal with on a daily basis when I come across a badly structured website.

 Full disclosure: I tend to curse when this happens.
 Loudly.
 With vigor.